 TEL: 086-225-4800

-Closed: Mondays (or the following day if Monday is a national holiday), New Year's holidays, and exhibition change periods
+Closed: Mondays (the following day if Monday is a public holiday), New Year's holidays, and during exhibition changeovers

 Parking: Available